 The Supplemental Nutrition Assistance Program (SNAP) is one of the most effective ways to combat childhood hunger in America.

-For decades SNAP has successfully decreased food insecurity and lifted millions of Americans out of poverty.
+For decades SNAP has successfully decreased food insecurity and lifted millions of Americans out of poverty by safely and effectively helping families put food on the table.
 But there’s a hidden benefit that SNAP provides beyond helping to feed families.
 It also feeds our economy.

 SNAP feeds families